ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 perform real-time IP address resolution within the system.

 ### Acme skate web application
+{: #vcscar-physical-acme-skate-web-app}

 The Acme Skate web application is a Java Platform, Enterprise Edition (Java Platform, Enterprise Edition) application based on the Spring
 Framework.
 The application is deployed on a WebSphere Liberty container.

 ### Acme Skate Advisor application
+{: #vcscar-physical-acme-skate-advisor-app}

 The Acme Skate Advisor application is a micro-service based application that is deployed on a WebSphere Liberty container.
 An nginx web server provides a front end to the micro-services.

 ### Acme Skate database
+{: #vcscar-physical-acme-skate-db}

 The Acme Skate database is a MySQL database that is deployed on a vSphere managed virtual machine.

 ### Communications overview
+{: #vcscar-physical-comm-overview}

 The Skate Advisor requires the following communications:
 -	From the web container to the system user.
 -	From the Advisor and web container to Watson services.
 -	Between the container and the virtual machine aspects of the implementation.

 The application modernization platform is designed with the following components to achieve this goal.